About Me

 Agile 2009 Presentation

 I co-presented "Agile AJAX: The Google Web Toolkit Experience" at the Agile 2009 conference with Paul Infield-Harm.
 This session introduced GWT and how it could be used in a team following agile development practices.
-Attendee feedback was very positive, with consistent scores of four or five (out of a maximum of five) on the feedback form.
+Attendee feedback was positive, with consistent scores of four or five (out of a maximum of five) on the feedback forms.

 The session description, slides, sample code, and additional notes are available online.